NerdyTurkey/scheduler/README.md

   What happens in the user funcs is out of the control of scheduler.
-  The passed funcs are called at the appropriate times and then they have control; if you want the game loop o keep updating at a certain rate, it's up to you to make sure that the funcs allow this.
+  The passed funcs are called at the appropriate times and then they have control; if you want the game loop to keep updating at a certain rate, it's up to you to make sure that the funcs allow this.

   If a func takes no args, pass () for the args_tuple.